genesistoxical/pixie-cursors/README.md

 `Version 1.4.1` eraser tool fixed, it wasn't working.
 Message displayed when opening an image while another one is already open has been improved.

+`Version 1.5.2` fixed a minor issue when double-clicking the ColorPicker.
+The message to create a new file when opening another image has been improved, now also displays when a cursor design is on the canvas.

+Regarding a Windows 10 compatibility issue (it won't open), it will be compiled on that version to fix it.

 ## License
 **MIT License**